PavelVovcharuk/portfolio/README.md

 # PORTFOLIO

 ## About me
 My name is Pavlo Vovcharuk.
-I am a bachelor of Copmputer Sciences and I am also a master's degree student majoring in Copmputer Sciences in Ukraine and a master's degree student majoring in Project management in Poland.
+I am a master of Copmputer Sciences and I am also a master's degree student majoring in Project management in Poland.
 For a long time, since my bachelor's degree, I have been interested in software testing.
 I have always been fascinated with researching and checking for compliance with something, and when I discovered software testing, I realized that this is the profession that suits me.
-My main goal is to start my career as an intern or junior tester, and of course also to develop testing knowlage and technical skills.
+My main goal is to start my career as an intern or junior sotware tester, and of course also to develop testing knowlage and technical skills.
 In this portfolio I want to share my technical skills and knowledge of software testing

 ## My LinkedIn Profile